The Whanganui Journey Great Walk

 Next almost came our capsize moment.
 As Nigel stepped over the barrels to take his seat at the back of the canoe, a sudden lack of balance swung us over to the left.
-As I got ready to get wet, Nigel’s bottom half disappeared under the water, as our fellow canoeists leaped from the river bank to grab hold of the unsteady canoe.
+As I got ready to get wet, Nigel’s bottom half disappeared under the water.
+Thankfully, our fellow canoeists leaped from the river bank to grab hold of the unsteady canoe.

 Thank goodness, for those quick thinking crew members!
-Catastrophe was just about avoided, the only evidence was a few buckets of water, that had now settled around our feet, along with the loss of a drinks bottle into the river.
+Catastrophe was just about avoided.
+Luckily, the only evidence was a few buckets of water, that had now settled around our feet along with the loss of a drinks bottle into the river.
 Luckily, this bobbed up and down like a cork next to us, so we could save it from floating off into oblivion.

-Progressing ahead of time down stream, we were soon upon the only part of the journey, where you pull over to do a bit of a walk- that’s if you want to!
+Progressing ahead of time down stream, soon came the only part of the journey, where you pull over to do a bit of a walk- that’s if you want to!

-This was ‘The Bridge to Nowhere’, but first we had to get there, which meant landing on a very high, muddy bank, in a strong current.
+This was ‘The Bridge to Nowhere’, but first we had to get there, by landing on a very high, muddy bank in a strong current.
 A flurry of canoes had already parked up, making access really tight.

 Adding insult to injury, was the arrival of the jet-boat.
 Crikey, this was all a bit daunting for us novices!

 As they look on, we have to paddle and steer like crazy to get to shore.
-As the yellow jet boat, gets wedged against our canoe, we have to navigate round it’s rear end, avoiding getting caught in a section of rapids.
+By now, the yellow jet boat is wedged against our canoe, so we have to navigate its rear end, avoiding getting caught in a section of rapids.
 Using all our strength, we finally steer to a tiny section of free river bank.

-Hauling our rope ashore, to our anxious looking crew, each dashing to assist in pulling us to dry land.
+Hauling our rope ashore, our anxious looking crew, each dash to assist pulling us to dry land.
 There was nothing left for us to do, other than reach for a sweet treat and get some much needed sugar through the veins.

 Our walk to the bridge, took us through the bush, along a well marked path.
 The 45 minute route, gradually meandered up hill, until we reached a clearing in the trees.
 There in front of us, above a small river, was the pretty arch of the bridge.